-The Housing Authority of the County of San Bernardino (HACSB) is the principle provider of public and assisted housing within the jurisdiction.
+The County of San Bernardino's Housing Authority is the principle provider of public and assisted housing within the jurisdiction.
 To enhance coordination between the agencies, the Consortia developed an 18-question housing authority questionnaire, with the purpose of assessing the public housing needs of the jurisdiction as well as the service needs of current public assisted residents.

-According to the HACSB's questionnaire, the most immediate needs of residents of public housing or Housing Choice Vouchers is the need for additional funding to assist wait list residents, as evidenced by the over 40,000 families on Housing Choice Vouchers and Public Housing waiting lists combined.
+According to the Housing Authority of the County of San Bernardino's questionnaire, the most immediate needs of residents of public housing or Housing Choice Vouchers is the need for additional funding to assist wait list residents, as evidenced by the over 40,000 families on Housing Choice Voucher and Public Housing waiting lists combined.

-The Consortia will continue to coordinate with the HACSB to provide public housing assistance for its below moderate residents.
+The Consortia will continue to coordinate with the San Bernardino County Housing Authority to provide public housing assistance for its below moderate residents.